Suit Any Schedule

 - Scenic superjeep drive to the trail head (approximately 40 minutes)

-- Arrive at the cave at about 10:15.
+- Arrive at the cave at about 10:20.
 We then explore the cave take pictures for as long as you want!
-Typically we would spend about an hour in the cave, but it is entirely up to you.
+Typically we would spend a good hour in the cave, but it is entirely up to you.

 - Eventually the time will come to head back, and we return to Jökulsárlón at about 13:00, for a total duration of 4 hours.